Preparing students to be advanced practice nurses and nurse practitioners in primary and preventative care environments.

 - Graduates are eligible for the FNP certification exam administered by ANCC or AANPBC

-As the US health care system shifts toward wellness, rather than illness care, FNPs occupy a critical and expanding role in primary care.
+As the U.S. healthcare system shifts toward wellness, rather than illness care, family nurse practitioners (FNPs) occupy a critical and expanding role in primary care.
 Our program emphasizes community-based primary healthcare for individuals and families across the lifespan.

 Who should apply?

-The FNP track offers baccalaureate-educated nurses with at least one year of full-time RN experience the opportunity to advance their practice at the top-ranked UVA School of Nursing.
+The FNP specialty track offers BSN-prepared nurses with at least one year of full-time RN experience the opportunity to advance their practice at the top-ranked UVA School of Nursing.
+The FNP is offered at the MSN, certificate, and DNP levels.

 Building on the theoretical knowledge and clinical experience of the BSN-prepared nurse, the FNP track prepares students to provide holistic care to patients, families and communities focusing health education and coordinating services.
 Skills include identification of acute illnesses; nursing and medical management of commonly encountered acute and chronic illnesses in collaboration and consultation with an interdisciplinary team; development of a knowledgebase of community needs and resources available for health promotion; health teaching, guidance, and counseling of clients and their families about illness and its prevention; and health promotion, maintenance, and management.